14all-agency/shopify-llms-txt-directory/https-andcici-com.md

     Tags: Alphonse Mucha
   - [Landscape at Collioure, 1905](https://andcici.com/blogs/artworks/landscape-at-collioure-1905): <p class="p1">Henri Matisse’s Landscape at Collioure, 1905 captures the spirit of Fauvism with its vivid, emotional use of colour and energetic brushwork, marking a key turning point in the history of modern art.</p>
     Updated: 2025-08-28T23:00:02Z
     Author: Andcici Admin
     Tags: Henri Matisse
+  - [The Dessert: Harmony in Red (The Red Room), 1908](https://andcici.com/blogs/artworks/the-dessert-harmony-in-red-the-red-room-1908): <p class="p1">Henri Matisse’s The Dessert: Harmony in Red (The Red Room), 1908 transforms a simple dining scene into a bold exploration of colour and pattern, showcasing the artist’s pursuit of decorative unity and emotional expression.</p>
+    Updated: 2025-11-28T00:00:08Z
+    Author: Andcici Admin
+    Tags: Henri Matisse